StackStorm-Exchange/stackstorm-vsphere/README.md

 * `vsphere.wait_task` - Wait for a Task to complete and returns its result.

 ## Known Bugs
-* Bug: vm_hw_hdd_add, Specifying datastore does not work.
+* Bug: `vm_hw_hdd_add`, Specifying datastore does not work.
 New files will be added to the same datastore as the core VM files.
-Note.
-Specifying a Datastore Cluster does still install files to the correct set of datastores.
+Note: Specifying a Datastore Cluster does still install files to the correct set of datastores.